Peculiar velocity effects on the Hubble constant from time-delay cosmography: Introduction

 The Hubble tension is somehow more popular \cite{Peebles:2022akh} and has been established for a longer period of time.
-It is the disagreement between direct measurements of the Hubble constant and inference of $H_0$ from the CMB, if assuming a flat homogeneous and isotropic Universe dominated by Cold Dark Matter and a cosmological constant, the so-called $\Lambda$CDM model.
+It is the disagreement between direct measurements of the Hubble constant and inference of $H_0$ from the CMB, if assuming a flat homogeneous and isotropic Universe dominated by cold dark matter and a cosmological constant, the so-called $\Lambda$CDM model.
 The Hubble constant is inferred from the angle upon which the scale associated to the horizon at the last scattering surface is seen in the CMB, which is extracted from the temperature fluctuations.
 This results in $H_0 =67.4 \pm 0.5$ km\,s$^{-1}$\,Mpc$^{-1}$ at $68\%$ confidence level \cite{Planck:2018vyg}.
 In contrast, two of the most competitive local measurements of the Hubble constant come from supernovae type Ia, which requires calibration via the distance ladder and from time-delay cosmography with strongly lensed quasars.
 Teams performing these experiments reported relatively high $H_0 = 74.03 \pm 1.42$\,km\,s$^{-1}$ \,Mpc$^{-1}$ \cite{Riess:2019cxk, Riess:2021jrx} and $H_0=73.3^{+1.7}_{-1.8}$ km\,s$^{-1}$\,Mpc$^{-1}$ \cite{Wong:2019kwg}, respectively.
 Combining these two direct measurements leads to a $ 5.3 \sigma$ tension on $H_0$ with the CMB.
 This has led to a plethora of alternative models, with various levels of complexity and success, as demonstrated by the existence of the $H_0$-olympics \cite{Schoneberg:2021qvd} (see also \cite{DiValentino:2021izs}).
-Importantly, it should be noted that using only stellar kinematics instead of assumptions about the mass profile of the lensing galaxies to break the so-called mass-sheet degeneracy \cite{Falco:1985}, led to $H_0 = 74.5^{+5.6}_{-6.1}$ km\,s$^{-1}$\,Mpc$^{-1}$ with the seven same strongly-lensed systems \citep{Birrer:2020tax}, which is consistent with Planck \cite{Planck:2018vyg}.